DioryMe/diograph-cli/README.md

 connection export --address <address>
 - export connection in focus as room to given address
-- necessary to be able to show it in diory-browser-electron
+- NOTE: only necessary to be able to show it in diory-browser-electron

 connection focus <connectionAddress>
 - NOT IMPLEMENTED YET!